ExilProductions/oracle-cpp/README.md

-# Oracle - AUR Helper Wrapper
+# Oracle - AUR Helper Wrapper (C++ Implementation)

 Oracle is a modern graphical user interface wrapper for AUR helpers and Pacman, designed to make package management on Arch Linux more accessible and user-friendly.
+This is a C++ implementation of the original [Python Oracle application](https://github.com/0xgingi/oracle).

 ![image](https://github.com/user-attachments/assets/4253408c-736b-4985-9f6a-00833cdc9bda)

-v0.0.1 Notes:
-  - Only tested with Pacman and yay, but other AUR helpers should work!
-  - Installing, Removing, and Updating packages is functional
-  - Need to improve UI and fix rare crashes

-## Features

-- 🔍 Search packages in both official repositories and AUR
-- 📦 Install packages with a simple click
-- 🔄 Check for system updates
-- 🚀 Perform system-wide updates
-- 🗑️ Remove packages with dependency handling
-- 📝 Real-time terminal output viewing
-- 🔐 Secure sudo authentication handling
-- 🎨 Modern dark theme interface

 ## Prerequisites

 - Arch Linux
+- C++ compiler (GCC or Clang)
-- Python
+- Qt6
-- PyQt6
+- CMake
 - One of the following AUR helpers:
   - yay (recommended)
   - paru